fineanmol/Hacktoberfest2024/README.md

   - Sadly no. But we think we should.
 This is 100% unofficial and we do it for fun, fame and glory.
 - Who are you and why are you doing this?
   - We are two programmers from India [Anmol](https://www.linkedin.com/in/fineanmol/) and [Ritesh](https://github.com/ritesh2905).
 We are doing this because we love Open Source and Hacktoberfest.
 We want to make it easier for people to get started with Hacktoberfest and Open Source.
 - Why are you not using digitalocean?
   - Because we only know JavaScript and suck at servers.
 We use [now](https://zeit.co/now) instead.

 - Should I come closer to the text saying 'Don't come closer' on the left side of the home tab ?
   - Nope.
-- How many pull request (PR) must be made, if I want to get an awesome tshirt from Hacktoberfest 2021?
+- How many pull request (PR) must be made, if I want to get an awesome tshirt from Hacktoberfest 2022?
   - 4
-- How do I track my progress to get an awesome shirt from Hacktoberfest 2021?
+- How do I track my progress to get an awesome shirt from Hacktoberfest 2022?
   - [go to :](https://hacktoberfest.digitalocean.com/profile/).
 (Check Out Your Own Stats at Right Top)
 - What is the duration of Hacktoberfest 2022?
   - It is from 1st october to 31st october 2022...
 - What is the event for?
   - For the open source community engagement

-# java oops concept
-In this page, we will learn about the basics of OOPs.
-Object-Oriented Programming is a paradigm that stands on 4 pillars i.e. inheritance, data binding, polymorphism, etc. Apart from these, OOPS is far better than traditional Procedure Oriented Programming

-Simula is considered the first object-oriented programming language.
-The programming paradigm where everything is represented as an object is known as a truly object-oriented programming language.

-Smalltalk is considered the first truly object-oriented programming language.

-The popular object-oriented languages are Java, C#, PHP, Python, C++, etc.